machineghost/Classy-Redux/README.md

 ### If there's no `switch`/`case`, how does it know how to handle actions?

-When a `RecourceBuilder.reducer` receives an action it passes it to the *action handler* for that action's type.
-The handler for an action is simply the method of the class with a name matching the (converted to camel case) action type.
-For instance, an action`{type: 'ADD_FOO_BAR'}` would be handled by an `addFooBar` method.
+When a `ResourceBuilder.reducer` receives an action it uses the action's type to find a matching *action handler*.
+To find the handler the `ReducerBuilder` simply looks for a method with the same name as the action type, converted to camel case.
+For instance, an action`{type: 'ADD_FOO_BAR'}` would be handled by the `ReducerBuilder`'s `addFooBar` method.

 If no corresponding method can be found for a provided action, Classy Redux throws an error.